-- continue to conduct our current clinical trials and initiate our planned clinical trials, for rilonacept, mavrilimumab and KPL-716; - advance pre-clinical development of our early-stage programs, KPL-045 and KPL-404; - manufacture, or have manufactured on our behalf, our pre-clinical and clinical drug material and develop processes for late state and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; and - in-license or acquire other product candidates and technologies and/or their related businesses, including the payment of up to \$20 million in a combination of cash and Kiniksa Class A common shares if we exercise our option to acquire all of the outstanding capital stock of Primatope.
+- continue to conduct our current clinical trials and initiate our planned clinical trials, for rilonacept, mavrilimumab and KPL-716; - · advance pre-clinical development of our early-stage programs; - manufacture, or have manufactured on our behalf, our pre-clinical and clinical drug material and develop processes for late stage and commercial manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; and - · in-license or acquire other product candidates and technologies or their related businesses.

-We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We anticipate that we may require additional capital if we choose to pursue in-licenses or acquisitions of other product candidates.
 If we receive regulatory approval for rilonacept or our other product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.